foldda/charian/README.md

 [^2]: Subject to RDA encoder and parser availability for the language and the platform.

-Charian allows cross-program data exchange with minimum overhead and complexity, by using only common data transport methods and protocols rather than the conventional approach of using dedicated middleware or custom-built pipelines.
+Charian is designed for cross-program data exchange using only common data transport methods and protocols, as opposed to the conventional approach of using dedicated middleware or custom-built pipelines.

 ## Inside the API

-Charian is a simple API that contains only two defined types: **class Rda** and **interface IRda**, which are implemented in three languages ([C#](src/CSharp), [Python](src/Python), and [Java](src/Java)) in this repo.
+Charian is a simple API that contains only two defined types: **class Rda** and **interface IRda**.
+It's implemented in three languages ([C#](src/CSharp), [Python](src/Python), and [Java](src/Java)) in this repo.
 C# syntax is used in this doco but the same concept and usage pattern are applicable to the other language implementations, as they share the same design and have a near-identical structure and naming convention.

 **Class Rda**